- Uruguay shock hosts Brazil in game known as Maracanazo

 Back in England newspapers thought the result a typing error and changed it to 10-1.
 The reality was that England – whose team included Alf Ramsey, future architect of their 1966 triumph – were bound for an embarrassingly early exit, duly confirmed by a 1-0 reverse against Spain, Zarra the scorer.

 So to the final round where Brazil made a flying start by thrashing Sweden 7-1 with four goals from Ademir, the tournament's eight-goal leading marksman.
 A subsequent 6-1 rout of Spain left the Brazilians with one hand on the trophy going into the decider against a Uruguay side who had needed to retrieve half-time deficits to hold Sweden 2-2 and overcome Spain 3-2.

 Although Uruguay had won one of the countries' three friendly meetings two months before, such was the prevailing confidence in Brazil that the front-page headline in Sao Paulo's Gazeta Esportiva before the match read: "Tomorrow we will beat Uruguay!"
 The mayor of Rio proclaimed Brazil world champions prior to kick-off and few souls in a crowd officially estimated at 174,000 – but more likely to have reached 200,000 – would have anticipated otherwise.

 Brazil took an expected lead as star attackers Zizinho and Ademir fashioned an opening for Friaca.
-But Uruguay, driven forward by captain Obdulio Varela, equalised in the 66th minute when Gigghia beat Bigode down the right and centred for Schiaffino to score.
-Then, with eleven minutes remaining, came the unthinkable: Gigghia burst past Bigode again and beat Barbosa at his near post to leave the Celeste in dreamland – and Brazil in despair.
+But Uruguay, driven forward by captain Obdulio Varela, equalised in the 66th minute when Ghiggia beat Bigode down the right and centred for Schiaffino to score.
+Then, with eleven minutes remaining, came the unthinkable: Ghiggia burst past Bigode again and beat Barbosa at his near post to leave the Celeste in dreamland – and Brazil in despair.